Tom Cartwright: Life and career

 Cartwright was born in Alderman's Green, Coventry, in a miner's cottage with no running water.
 He was the last of four children, with three older sisters.
 His Methodist father worked in the Riley car factory; his mother's father was a coal miner.
 He inherited strong socialist views from his parents, and a strong sense of personal integrity.
-He was educated at Foxford School, a secondary school in Coventry, and he captained his school and the Coventry's schools teams in football and cricket.
+He was educated at Foxford School, a secondary school in Coventry, and captained his school and the Coventry's schools teams in football and cricket.
 He took trials as a right-winger at Aston Villa, but began working at the Rootes car factory.

 He joined Warwickshire in 1952, aged 17.
 He began his cricket career as a batsman, preferring to open the batting, became an all-rounder, batting further down the order, and ended as a bowler.
 He was very successful in first-class cricket, playing for Warwickshire from 1952 to 1969, for Somerset from 1970 to 1976, and for Glamorgan in 1977.

 He made his first-class debut in Warwickshire's last county championship match of the 1952 season, against Nottinghamshire, scoring 82 and 22 not out.
 This remains the highest county score by a player aged under 17½.
 He did National Service from 1953 to 1955 in the Royal Artillery at Shoeburyness.
 In 1955, he played for the Army against the Navy at Lord's, and for the Combined Services against Lancashire, scoring three half-centuries in the two matches.

 He scored seven first-class centuries, including 210 against Middlesex in 1962.
 He took 100 wickets in eight seasons, and passed 1,000 runs in three seasons.
 He achieving the all-rounder's "double" in 1962, taking 106 wickets and making 1176 runs.
 In 1965, he took 100 wickets at an average of 13.85.
 He won the Gillette Cup with Warwickshire in 1966 and 1968.